Writing

 Starting with mark making and writing co-operatively with the teacher, we intend for our pupils to write independently, in many forms by the time they leave.
 Creative writing of stories and poems, reporting, description, letter writing, diaries, summarising and note-making are some of the forms taught in conjunction with structure, grammar, spelling, punctuation and presentation. (see Writing Progression)

-We use Pie Corbett’s ‘Talk for Writing’ approach, which enables children to internalise the language of writing and effectively imitate it, writing from concrete experience and with confidence and enthusiasm.
+All our writing units begin with a core text, which may be an extract, a picture book or another stimulus.
+This model text is learnt orally so that children internalise the language of writing and effectively imitate it, writing from concrete experience and with confidence and enthusiasm.
 Exposure to high-quality stories and the consistent nature of the method gives each child a structure to work within when penning their own stories.
-The structural elements of storytelling that Talk for Writing develops allows the pupils to become more confident in incorporating their own ideas, exciting vocabulary and extending their narrative writing.
+The structural elements of storytelling allows the pupils to become more confident in incorporating their own ideas, exciting vocabulary and extending their narrative writing.

-We implement ‘Talk for Writing’ in a consistent and systematic manner.
-Teaching and building the skills of writing across all cohorts.
+We implement our writing units in a fconsistent and systematic way, using clear progression to keep building the skills of writing across all cohorts.
 This also means that pupils know what to expect when they change classes.
-Writing is assessed consistently throughout the year, through Cold and Hot Writes to begin and end each unit of writing.
+Writing is assessed consistently throughout the year, with a final piece created at the each unit of writing.
 Assessments identify what will be explicitly taught in grammar and text type sessions.
 Interventions on specific areas of weakness are carried out by the class teacher or teaching assistant.

 Around the school, there are displays of writing to encourage pride in work, give a purpose and audience and to show that work is valued.
 Writing skills are reinforced in cross-curricular work.